 We have a culture of innovation that permeates all that we do.
-Our Rackers gather insights from customers, cloud partners and each other to design, implement and operate some of the most advanced cloud environments.
-With our deep technical expertise, we build alongside our customers to solve their most complex business challenges and explore their most promising business opportunities.
-Rackers are on the front lines of cloud technology and are often among the first to utilize the latest capabilities of the cloud when launching new solutions with our cloud partners.
+Our Rackers gather insights from customers, cloud partners and each other to design, implement and operate advanced cloud environments.
+With our deep technical expertise, we build solutions alongside our customers to solve their most complex business challenges and explore their most promising business opportunities.
+Our tight-knit relationships with leading cloud partners enable Rackers to be on the front lines of cloud technology and among the first to utilize the latest capabilities of the cloud when our cloud partners launch new solutions.
 Our partnerships, Rackers and culture combine to ensure that we are at the forefront of major trends in technology, including cloud native application development, Internet of Things and containers.
-This expertise-and our ability to deliver it effectively-enables our customers to innovate faster and stay ahead of their competition.
+We believe this expertise - and our ability to deliver it effectively - enables our customers to innovate faster and stay ahead of their competition.